sirrah-tam/matharris-astro/src/pages/accessibility.md

 ### Date

-This statement was created on 17 March 2025 using the [W3C Accessibility Statement Generator Tool](https://www.w3.org/WAI/planning/statements/).
+This statement was updated on 27 April 2025 using the [W3C Accessibility Statement Generator Tool](https://www.w3.org/WAI/planning/statements/).